NatthapongSu/Do-To-List/README.md

 # Simple To-Do List with Notifications

 This is a simple To-Do List project built with **Next.js 15**, **Tailwind CSS 4**, and **Elysia**.
-It supports task management with notification features.
+It supports simple task management (add, edit, and delete) with notification features.

 ## Tech Stack
 - [Next.js 15](https://nextjs.org/) - React framework